Strategic Direction Documents

 A: The bulk of the funding is for building and exhibits.
 Construction costs for museum buildings are between $250 – $300 per square foot while exhibits add an additional $400 – $800 per square foot.
 The estimate also includes fundraising and contingencies.
 It does not include the cost to purchase the property.

-Q: What is the purchase price of the Steam Plant Building?
+Q: What was the purchase price of the Steam Plant Building?

 Q: Where will the funding come from?

-A: The plan includes securing $8M state funding through RACP, $8M in funding from individuals and corporations and the remaining funding coming from grants.
+A: The plan includes securing $10M state funding through RACP, $6M in funding from individuals and corporations and the remaining funding coming from grants and tax credits.